/ nɛkst ˈpraktɪs /

 OneMed: Redefining medical procurement

 There is a profound interest in improving the transparency and effectiveness of the public sector to allow it to better fulfil its mission at lower costs.
-The public sectors of Sweden, Norway and Denmark are going through significant transformations, trying to tackle changing demographics composition and adjusting to a wide range of consequences from globalisation and increased pressure on the welfare states.
+The public sectors are going through significant transformations, trying to tackle changing demographics composition and adjusting to a wide range of consequences from globalisation and increased pressure on the welfare states.

 Read relevant cases